S

 8. From now on you should never have to adjust the length of the operating arm.
 Simply slacken off the M3 18mm screw for the dovetail slide for it to open up enough for you to remove and refit the switch.
 The next time you're fitting the switch, adjustments to the location of the top of the operating arm can be made by sliding the switch backward or forward on the trigger guard before fixing it in place.

-10. Connect the trigger switch to the Universal Gun Assembly (UGA) using the 2-way, female-to-female cable.
+10. Connect the trigger switch to the Standard Gun Assembly (SGA) using the 2-way, female-to-female cable.

-11. Switch on the UGA and press the trigger.
-You should see the red LED flash on the UGA.
+11. Switch on the SGA and press the trigger.
+You should see the red LED flash on the SGA.